Michael-Todd/WEATHER_TRAFFIC_DASHBOARD/README.md

 ## Current Status
 - Data collection, cleaning, and analysis scripts are fully functional
 - Data is collected daily at 12:00 PM
+- Tableau has been connected with the CSVs created through analysis files

 ---